awhiting18/CapstoneProject-RGC/README.md

 enter:
 $ npm install
-$ npm install pusher-js
+*Not Necessary*$ npm install pusher-js
-$ npm install pusher
+*Not Necessary*$ npm install pusher

 create:
-.env.local file containing authentication information present in config.json
+*Not Necessary* .env.local file containing authentication information present in config.json

 then:
-$ npm run dev
+$ npm run build
+$ npm start
 # Features

 -passes messages from client to server currently.
 Later, this will be the game side that the user connects to with their phone and the QR code.